Here are 20 important things you should know:

 Oh, and Brandi Chastain.

-17. Even people in Ghana don’t know where Ghana is.
+17. Even people in Uruguay don’t know where Uruguay is.

-21. Fuleco, the three-banded Armadillo is the official World Cup mascot.
+19. Zabivaka, the wolf, is the official World Cup mascot.
 If you think that’s a bit odd, consider the Racing Pierogies during Pittsburgh Pirates games.